tommyvct/FigureHub_3350/README.md

 The PBBS was tested on an **android app emulator** with device **Nexus 7 API 23**, as well as a physical **Samsung Note 9** device running **Android 10**.

->(Delete this after done) Describe exactly the environment(s) used, to ensure the markers can replicate an environment and avoid unexpected results.
-Remember that regardless of the hardware, it must run on the emulator with system image 6.0 (Marshmallow, API level 23).

 The development environment makes use of **SDK Android 6.0 (Marshmallow) API 23** and **JDK 8**.
 The emulator used is a **Nexus 7** tablet with **API 23**.

 ---